bde-isima/bde.isima.fr/app/entities/users/mutations/README.md

 - Can be performed by \* or BDE role only
 - card has to be a _number_
 - Should update sessions public data to reflect potential update in roles
-- (Create) Should send an activation email for any new user created
+- (Create) Should set a default random password and send an activation email for any new user created

 # deleteManyUsers